 Thus the two efforts advance synergistically, with a constant back-and-forth flow of ideas.
-Because of the multi-disciplinary nature of this work, the lab interacts closely with many other disciplines, including Neuroscience, Psychiatry, Neurology, Computational Science, Engineering, and others.
+Because of the multi-disciplinary nature of this work, the lab interacts closely with many other disciplines, including Neuroscience, Psychiatry, Neurology, Computer Science, Engineering, Machine Learning / Artificial Intelligence and others.

 - Investigating DBS for Treatment-Resistant Depression